finalcut/finalcut.github.io/_posts/2005-04-01-farechase-yahoos-new-travel-search.markdown

 also searched out of Charleston as well and, as it turns out, the fare was significantly cheaper leaving from Charleston.
 What a time saver!

+**NOTE**: this is a very old post and farechase doesn't exist anymore.
+It was cool when it was there though.